Linear and nonlinear parabolic forward-backward problems: The case of the linear shear flow

-Hence, $b \in \mathcal{L}(\mathscr{V})$ can be extended as a linear form over $\mathscr{U}$\footnote{Functions in $\mathscr{U}$ \emph{a priori} do not have traces on $\Sigma_i$ so one could wonder how definition \eqref{def:bv} makes sense when $v \in \mathscr{U}$.
+\begin{rmk} Functions in $\mathscr{U}$ \emph{a priori} do not have traces on $\Sigma_i$ so one could wonder how definition \eqref{def:bv} makes sense when $v \in \mathscr{U}$.
 The integrals $\int_{\Sigma_i} z \delta_i v$ make sense precisely because $\mathscr{U}$ is defined as a completion with respect to \eqref{eq:scalar-u}.
-In fact, weak solutions do have traces in a strong sense, as proved in \cref{lem:tracesBG}, thanks to the extra regularity in $x$ provided by the equation. } and existence follows from the Lax-Milgram type existence principle \cref{lax-weak} in \cref{sec:proofs-spaces}, which also yields the energy estimate \eqref{shear-estimate-X0} thanks to \eqref{eq:bv-X0} and Poincaré's inequality. \end{proof}
+In fact, weak solutions do have traces in a strong sense, as proved in \cref{lem:tracesBG}, thanks to the extra regularity in $x$ provided by the equation. \end{rmk}

-\begin{rmk} Instead of using the weak Lax-Milgram existence principle \cref{lax-weak}, an alternate proof would be to regularize equation \eqref{eq:shear-z} by vanishing viscosity, and to obtain uniform $L^2_x H^1_z$ estimates on the approximation. \end{rmk}
+\begin{rmk} Instead of using the weak Lax-Milgram existence principle \cref{lax-weak}, an alternate proof would be to regularize equation \eqref{eq:shear-z} by vanishing viscosity, and to obtain uniform $L^2_x H^1_z$ estimates on the approximation.
+This approach will be used in \cref{lem:reg-away-sing-pts} proved in the Appendix, in which we prove $H^1_x L^2_z$ regularity of the weak solutions far from the lateral boundaries. \end{rmk}